Jasonzyt/LiteLoader-docs/README.md

 # LiteLoader Docs
 LiteLoader is a lightweight plugin loader for Bedrock Dedicated Server
-Provided an bundance of API for plugin development
+Provided an bundance of Api for plugin development